syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 //Save the document to disk.
 Save(document, "Output.pdf");
-//close the document
+//close the document.
 document.Close(true);

 {% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}

-//Creates a new PDF document.
+//Create a new PDF document.

 PdfDocument document = new PdfDocument();

-//Creates a new page
+//Create a new page.

 PdfPage page = document.Pages.Add();

-//Create PDF font and font style .
+//Create a PDF font and font style .
 Font font = new Font("Calibri", 10, FontStyle.Bold);
 PdfFont pdfFont = new PdfTrueTypeFont(font, false);